saroltah/Yoga-project/README.md

 VI.
 Contact details - for the users who have questions and social media links to find out more information about the business.

-_Shortly:_ The users see what the website is about, then think about if they need it, see the advantages, why this website is a good option over other platforms, get the option to sign up and try it out, and then also the option to read more or get in contact.
+_Summary:_ The users see what the website is about, then think about if they need it, see the advantages, why this website is a good option over other platforms, get the option to sign up and try it out, and then also the option to read more or get in contact.

 ## My work Process